Nazar-Pichak/Web-Studio-Fork/README.md

     ```bash
     git checkout -b feature/your-feature-name
     ```
-4. **Install libraries**: Ensure you have installed [Node]() and [npm]() on your machine.
+4. **Install libraries into root folder**: Ensure you have installed [Node](https://nodejs.org/en) and [npm](https://www.npmjs.com/) on your machine.

     ```bash
     npm i
     ```
 5. **Make Changes**: Implement your changes and ensure your code follows the project's coding standards.

-6. **Test Your Changes**: Test your changes thoroughly to ensure they work as expected.
-7. **Commit Your Changes**: Commit your changes with a clear and descriptive commit message:
+6. **Build CSS**: Also don't forget to build CSS file and bind minified file to HTML pages.
     ```bash
+    npm run build:css
+    ```
+7. **Test Your Changes**: Test your changes thoroughly to ensure they work as expected.
+8. **Commit Your Changes**: Commit your changes with a clear and descriptive commit message:
+    ```bash
     git commit -m "Add description of your changes"
     ```
-8. **Push to Your Fork**: Push your changes to your forked repository.
+9. **Push to Your Fork**: Push your changes to your forked repository.
     ```bash
     git push origin feature/your-feature-name
     ```
-9. **Create a Pull Request**: Open a pull request to the main repository.
+10. **Create a Pull Request**: Open a pull request to the main repository.
 Provide a detailed description of your changes and the problem they solve.

 We look forward to your contributions!